Hannah Gartside | Fantasies

-Fantasies is an ongoing suite of sculptural works which engages the materiality and embedded memories of found items, women's underwear and sleepwear.
+'Fantasies' is an ongoing suite of sculptural works that engage the materiality and embedded memories of found items, women's undergarments and sleepwear.

 Saturday 20th July - Sunday 20th October 2019

 10.00am - 4.00pm

 Hannah Gartside often works with items of vintage women’s clothing – particularly underwear and sleepwear – to explore female subjectivity.

 ‘Fantasies’ is an ongoing suite of sculptural works that engage the materiality and embedded memories of these found items to convey both the strangeness of ‘being’ in a body as well as a curiosity for, and delight in, new sensations.

 The nightie is an object that has been eroticised through popular culture since the 1950s, but also attached to the Riot grrl feminist punk movement of the 1990s (seen in its appropriation by performers such as Courtney Love) and, as such, functions as both a symbol of female agency and a connection back in time.